 The connection between cancer and lemons isn’t something new; for decades, scientists have wondered, “Is lemon a cancer killer?” and have developed numerous studies to determine its validity.

-Studies have revealed that lemon extract can successfully destroy malignant cells in a wide range of cancers, including breast cancer, colon cancer, and lung cancer.
+Studies have revealed that lemon extract can successfully destroy malignant cells in a wide range of cancers, including breast cancer, colon cancer, and lung cancer (see references below).
 Several research studies also make the claim that lemons can destroy cancer much more effectively than chemotherapy, and in a safer and healthier manner.
 Additionally, the studies also show that lemon extract therapy only affects malignant cells, leaving healthy cells unharmed.

 - It is antibacterial

 - It can be used to treat acne

 - It helps to regulate blood pressure

 - It possesses antidepressant qualities

 - It helps to reduce stress and anxiety

 Please be cautious of claims perpetuating through the internet of lemons being “10,000 times better than chemotherapy”.
 If that is true, it is probably not because of the effectiveness of the lemons, but because of the ineffectiveness of chemotherapy!
 Seriously though, this author could not find any authoritative scientific work that established that as a fact.
 The statement is unscientific and unfounded.
 We prefer to approach it from the angle of a natural product that can form a nutritional barrier between health and disease.
 When you read the next few paragraphs, please keep this in mind.[box type=”info” align=”aligncenter” ]Learn More About Graviola as a Possible Cancer Treatment[/box]